DJ Got Us Fallin' in Love: Music video

-The music video for the song premièred on August 26, 2010, on Vevo, and was directed by Hiro Murai.
+The music video for the song premiered on August 26, 2010, on Vevo, and was directed by Hiro Murai.
 The video begins in a club environment, with misplaced furniture and a shattered glass bottle.
 The scene goes in reverse motion, people instantly appear, frozen in a raving action.
 As the scene is still reversing a DJ is spinning his booth, and the shattered glass bottle forms into its original state, the clubbers and the scene then start to move in forward but slow motion and the song begins with Usher approaching from a set of stairs.
 Usher sings and dances, while moving past clubbers who are still moving in slow motion while he is in moving normally.
 Once the chorus comes in, the clubbers begin dancing and raving in normal motion, periodically slowing down; Usher is krumping pass them, moving on to the next scene.
 Usher slides into a room with a large lit up window as a back drop.
 He performs choreography backed-up by female dancers for the second verse, and then returns to the original room with the second chorus coming in.
 A similar scene is involved to the first chorus, but this time Usher is dancing with the clubbers, who are still alternating in motion speed.
 Pitbull then begins his verse, and is sat in a V.I.P. area with three females, with the camera alternating between him, the clubbers and Usher.
 The video ends with its final scene, in a dance off, with Usher dancing adjacent to some of the clubbers.
 Once the climax of the chorus comes in, Usher jumps in the air and starts freely dancing along with the clubbers, with everyone in the same motion speed; Usher is primarily crip-walking.
 Usher and the clubbers then perform a final organized choreography, mainly krumping, and the video ends.

+The music video on YouTube has received over 390 million views as of May 2024.